chuckmasterson/chuckmasterson.github.io/_posts/2013-03-12-keep-earth.md

 categories:
   - new world
   - nature

----
+prefatory: >-
   *Note from 2017.
 I'm somewhat disillusioned with large-scale organizing in the style of 350; it feels like it's missing something.
 I wouldn't preface this to say I disagree with some things I said, since I would have to preface half my older posts, but in this case I felt uneasy about it even while I was writing.
 While I'm still obviously in favor of not wrecking the Earth, I felt and still feel that this post was forced and perfunctory, a way to prove to myself that I was really a Good Environmentalist.*

-{: .prefatory }
+---

 I went to Washington, DC.
 So far I’ve mentioned practically nothing about it, and it’s almost as if I hadn’t gone there at all, and I